drocheam/optrace/docs/source/usage/geometry.rst

 The elements :python:`Detector, LineMarker, PointMarker, BoxVolume, SphereVolume, CylinderVolume` are excluded from this.
 All ray source elements must lie before all lenses, filters and apertures.
 And all subsequent lenses, filters, apertures must not collide and be inside the outline.

+Rays that hit the outline box at any place are also absorbed.

 **Surrounding Media**